spdx/spdx-online-tools/README.md

 ## Running with Docker

-You need to have [docker desktop](https://docs.docker.com/desktop/) installed on your machine for the container environment.
+You need to have [Docker Desktop](https://docs.docker.com/desktop/) installed on your machine for the container environment.

-Prior to starting the docker image, you will need to create a file to set the environment variables described below.
+Prior to starting the Docker image, you will need to create a file to set the environment variables described below.

-Create a file ".env" with the following content:
+Create a file `.env` with the following content:

 ```bash
 DIFF_REPO_GIT_TOKEN=XXXX